What is TOSSD?

 The OECD serves as the Secretariat to the Task Force.

 The TOSSD Task Force Secretariat is carrying out a series of country and thematic pilot studies to test the TOSSD methodology and make sure that the framework addresses the information needs of recipient countries.

 What are the key milestones?

 In 2021, the TOSSD Secretariat published the first set of TOSSD data on 2019 activities, collected from 90 providers.
-The TOSSD Secretariat launched tossd.org website and the TOSSD data visualisation tool.
+The TOSSD Secretariat launched tossd.org and the online data visualisation tool.

 In 2020, TOSSD was included in the G20 Financing for Sustainable Development Framework.

 In 2019, the Task Force published the first version of the TOSSD methodology (TOSSD Reporting Instructions).
 Besides, for the first time, a G7 document referenced TOSSD.